The Relationship Between Visceral Fat And PCOS Or PMOS!

 Regular physical activity improves the body’s response to insulin, while balanced nutrition helps prevent large spikes in insulin levels after meals.

-Studies have shown that even a 5–10 percent reduction in body weight can lead to meaningful improvements in menstrual regularity and fertility in many women with PCOS.
+Studies have shown that even a 5–10 percent reduction in body weight can lead to meaningful improvements in menstrual regularity and fertility in many women with PMOS.

 Understanding the Underlying Mechanism